 Don’t let the cat out of the bag

 There’s an interesting story to this saying.
-Back in the day, piglets that were sold in open markets were placed in burlap bags to keep them from getting away.
-Crooked merchants would put large cats in the bad instead of a piglet.
+Back then, piglets sold in open markets were placed in burlap bags to keep them from getting away.
+Crooked merchants would put large cats in the bags instead of piglets.

 If the buyer didn’t check the bag before he left the merchant, he was stuck holding the bag, another old saying, and was without recourse.
 He could not prove he didn’t swap them once he left the market.